jrajan14/CPP_Random_Learning_Programs/README.md

 This program also includes useful information abour Leap year in general, along with small explainations of how Calendars work.

 NOTE : This is one of the logics (a simple one) there are other ways too.

+## Prime Number Check
+Check whether a given positive number is Prime or not.